Dancing in a new Location: 181 Main Street!

 Staff and students will be asked to sanitize surfaces frequently.
-After using the bathroom, we ask that each student wipe down the toilet seat, handle, and door handle, and any other surfaces they touched before leaving the room.
-Similarly, students will wipe down barres, mats, and any other surfaces they touched after class.
+Students will wipe down barres, mats, and any other surfaces they touched after class.
 BSD is responsible for sanitizing the floors.

 Air Purification / Ventilation

 Health, Wellness, and Preventative Measures

 We stress this every season, but it is important now more than ever.
 Eating healthy and getting exercise is a great way to boost our immune systems.
 Take zinc and vitamin D, eat lots of fruits and vegetables, get enough sleep, and treat yourself and others with kindness.

 We as dancers are tough, and are known to persevere through inconvenient circumstances.
 Please carry that spirit into the coming months – The better our attitude, the better the experience for everyone!